It’s March of this year and I’m lying on my bed in Oaxaca, Mexico, sobbing into the sheets while my then-boyfriend strokes my hair.

 I’ve tried to relax and it feels like going on withdrawals from a drug.
 I shake, I cry, I get angry.
 I can’t do it.

 So he puts me on metaphorical methadone for productivity.
 We start experimenting with ways I can feel productive without actually using my brain.
 During this time, I play so much Pokemon that it’s slightly embarrassing.
-I practice take mini-breaks in between work meetings.
+I practice taking mini-breaks in between work meetings.
 We go for long walks around the park each day after work and lay on the grass, staring at the sky, doing nothing.

 I wish I could tell you that the story ends there, that I learned how to let go of my unceasing quest for perfection and everyone lived happily ever after.